 “Can’t blame them too much,” Venor continued.
 “Sairo kept a tight hand.
 Doubt any of her band were prepared to take over when she went under the scythe.”

 It’s just armor, the same as our kembrads, Divari thought.
 She realized she had expected these warstock outlanders to look different, even in death.
 Fiercer or more noble, not merely taller and more muscular.
 They weren’t ignoble either; they were just dead.
 Just because they bred themselves for war has not made the warstock invincible, she tried to tell herself.
-But if these foreigners weren’t so different, what separated her from dying like them?
+Maybe so—then, what separated her from dying as they had?

 “Let this be a reminder,” Divari ordered.
 She was ashamed at how clearly her voice quaked.
-Father would do this better.
+Her father would do this better.
 “No one escapes death in the end.”

 “Yes, highness,” the guards echoed.